What is "Point-of-Care Ultrasound" (POCUS?)

-Bedside Ultrasound versus POCUS
+Bedside Ultrasound vs POCUS

 What’s the difference between “point-of-care ultrasound” and “bedside ultrasound”?
-The two terms are closely related, but there is a slight difference between the two.
+The terms are closely related, but there is a slight difference between the two.

-“Point-of-care ultrasound” is a broader term that encapsulates the many scenarios in which portable ultrasound machines can be used.
+“Point-of-Care Ultrasound” is a broader term that encapsulates the many scenarios in which portable ultrasound machines can be used.
 For instance, a patient may be scanned using portable ultrasound while in an ambulance on the way to an emergency room.
 Or a patient may be scanned in the trauma bay after being delivered to the hospital emergency room.
 As such, “point-of-care ultrasound” indicates that portable ultrasound can be transported to wherever the patient is located.

 Learn How to Get Started Using POCUS

 We believe the best chance a patient has at getting better is a clinician at their side with the right answers and the confidence to act.
 That's why we offer ultrasound education when and where you want it.
 Visit our Education page to get started learning about ultrasound-guided exams and applications today.